riverfog7/sca_data_prep/README.md

 ## How to use
-First run `uv sync --extra full,cu128` (cuda version depends on your GPU) to install the required dependencies.
+First run `uv sync --extra full,cu128` (cuda version depends on your GPU, for CPU only, use the `cpu` extras) to install the required dependencies.

 1. Run the search script to find videos with a filter
 ```bash